 When it comes down to it, an emulsified Caesar salad dressing like this one is essentially a flavored mayonnaise.
 But because of the Parmesan and black pepper it contains, it's far easier to emulsify a Caesar dressing than a standard mayonnaise.
-The absolute easiest way to do it is using my Foolproof 2-Minute Mayonnaise technique.
+The absolute easiest way to do it is using our Foolproof 2-Minute Mayonnaise technique.

 Why It Works